 There are many priests in the Catholic Church who do just that, and despite my past experience, I have found that a number of them are also devoted to Catholic Tradition and to the TLM.
 I know I should truly love and admire only Christ, but for the past 20 years, these priests are the only reason I remain a Catholic.

-As for the Cardinal Pell situation – I am sorrowed for everyone involved; though I thinks it has become rather clear (substantiated by the legal authorities in Australia) that Pell probably did not molest two boys in a sacristy; for myself, what he knew (and when he knew it) about the sexual abuse perpetrated by other priests remains unclear to me and to others.
+As for the Cardinal Pell situation – I am sorrowed for everyone involved; one of his alleged victims died young from an overdose; though I think it might be possible (substantiated by the legal authorities in Australia) that Pell did not molested two boys in a sacristy; for myself, what he knew (and when he knew it) about the sexual abuse perpetrated by other priests remains highly problematic to me and to others.

 According to a seperate news-source, Pell once stated that Ridsdale had “done a great damage to the church” but “as a priest he had done other good things…”